Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 * ### Rules Section

-    * Created to give the user a further understanding of the game and can be access via the menu.
+    * Created to give the player a further understanding of the game and can be accessed via the menu.
-    * As well as having informative text, additional icons have been added to further aid the user in understanding.<br /><br />
+    * As well as having informative text, additional icons have been added to further aid the player in understanding.<br /><br />

 <details><summary><b>Desktop Rules Image</b></summary>